carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

 The workflow feature for bulk closure of Alerts has changed significantly.
 The workflow fields do not have backwards compatibility built in.
 The new workflow is:

+TO DO ADD EXAMPLE AFTER CHANGE IS IMPLEMENTED

 #.
 Submit a job to update the status of Alerts.